 HOW LONG WE KEEP PERSONAL DATA

 AHLU will retain personal data securely and only in line with how long it is necessary to keep for a legitimate and lawful reason.
-Typically, the legal recommendation for how long to keep ordinary staff and pupil personnel files is up to 7 years following departure from school.
+Typically, the legal recommendation for how long to keep ordinary staff and student files is up to 7 years following final engagement with AHLU.
 However, incident reports and safeguarding files will need to be kept much longer, in accordance with specific legal requirements.

-If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact Susan Adams, Vice Chair, [email protected] However, please bear in mind that AHLU will often have lawful and necessary reasons to hold on to some personal data even following such request.
+If you have any specific queries about how our retention policy is applied, or wish to request that personal data that you no longer believe to be relevant is considered for erasure, please contact the Chair of the Board at [email protected] However, please bear in mind that AHLU will often have lawful and necessary reasons to hold on to some personal data even following such request.

 A limited and reasonable amount of information will be kept for archiving purposes, for example; and even where you have requested we no longer keep in touch with you, we will need to keep a record of the fact in order to fulfil your wishes (called a “suppression record”).